colistro123/colistro123/README.md

-# Hi there, I'm Colistro123 👋
+# Hi there, I'm Ignacio 👋

 ## About Me
 I'm passionate about clean-room reverse engineering and fixing bugs (or reporting them).
 I also enjoy resolving compatibility issues in legacy software, but above all, I take great satisfaction in assisting others with everyday challenges while adapting to new environments and being thrilled about the next problem to solve.